Careers Contact |

 She leads the process from consultancy through to the activation planning and her track-record in award winning campaigns demonstrates her strategic and innovative approach to campaign planning.
 She brings insight into the broader activation objectives that a brand requires to integrate a sponsorship to deliver maximum brand and business value.

-Following a successful career in media sales management for blue chip Magazine Groups, a move to The Millennium Dome ( NMEC) took Marc into the world of sponsorship.
+Following a successful career in media sales management for blue chip Magazine Groups, a move to The Millennium Dome ( NMEC) in 1998 took Marc into the world of sponsorship.
 From there Marc joined Alan Pascoe’s Fasttrack in 2000 and built a team successfully selling a range of exclusive UK Olympic Sport rights, headed by UK Athletics.
 Marc also led on raising record breaking National Partner revenues for a string of International Athletics and Swimming Championships staged in the UK.
 Marc also brought in the multi year title deal of Balfour Beatty for The London Youth Games, Europe’s largest Youth multi sport event, as well as Thames Water as title sponsor of their annual Regatta.
 Marc moved in Jan 2011 to join SMAM ( Sports Marketing and Management) to spearhead, alongside the SMAM CEO, all the sponsor sales for The Glasgow 2014 Commonwealth Games, embedded in the Organising Committee and bringing in almost 50 national and global commercial partners to exceed the OC target.

-Marc also served, in his spare time, as a Wandsworth Councillor for two terms until 2010, and fought Central Ayrshire, Scotland as a Parliamentary Candidate in the May 2015 UK General Election.
-He is now Vice Chair of London Youth Games as well as a Non Exec Board Member of The British Athletics Supporters Club.
+Marc also served, in his spare time, as a Wandsworth Councillor for two four year terms until 2010, and fought Central Ayrshire, Scotland as a Parliamentary Candidate in the May 2015 UK General Election.
+He is Vice Chair of London Youth Games as well as a Non Exec Board Member of The British Athletics Supporters Club.